GoogleChromeLabs/wasm-bindgen-rayon/README.md

 Also check out caveats listed in the [wasm-bindgen threading docs](https://rustwasm.github.io/wasm-bindgen/examples/raytrace.html).
 While this library specifically targets Rayon and automatically provides the necessary shims for you, some of the caveats still apply.

-Most notably, even when you're using threads, the main thread is still going to be blocked while waiting for all the calculations to finish.
-While this is usually not worse (if anything, quicker) than running same calculations without multithreading support, you should still seriously consider moving the main JS+Wasm to a dedicated Worker as well to avoid blocking UI altogether.
+Most notably, even when you're using threads, the main thread still can't be blocked while waiting for the Rayon pool to get ready or for all the calculations to finish.
+You need to instantiate the main JS+Wasm in a dedicated Worker to avoid blocking the UI altogether.

 # License